 While GMV can provide insights regarding the revenue potential of the company, it fails to depict the profitability of the company.

 In other words, the amount of revenue generated that flows down and reaches net income (i.e. “bottom line”) is left unknown.

-Furthermore, GMV as a standalone metric is not too practical as the value fails to give information about:
+Furthermore, gross merchandise value as a standalone metric is not too practical as the value fails to give information about:

-For example, let’s assume that an e-commerce company sells t-shirts for $20 on Amazon with a commission rate to Amazon of 10%.
+Suppose an eCommerce store sells t-shirts for $20 on Amazon (AMZN), with a commission rate to Amazon of 10%.